realkarych/aioplate/DOCS.md

   All this functionality should be realized in services and provide the interface to connect them from view.
 - Docstrings with description of functionality for all handlers.
 - No more than 4 decorators on each handler.
 - Use same titles for message instances, callback-query instances in all handlers.
-For message use `m`, for callback use `call`.

 ### Messages

 - To have an obvious structure and logic for storing messages, you should have the **duplicated architecture in messages and handlers package.**
-  **_For example:_** If handler-module is private chat package named `base`, create the messages-storage-file with same name in messages/private_chat package.
+  **_For example:_** If handler-module is private chat package named `base`, create the messages storage file with same name in messages/private_chat package.
   *You can check my example with base handler.*
 - **No cross-imports!** Your handler-module should import only one messages storage.
 E.g.: `base` handler should import only `base as msgs` message storage; and do not import another messages from any files.
   In this case, do not be afraid of possible duplication of texts in different files.
 This will further prevent cross-handlers-changes and text side effects.
-- I suggest using the `msgs` name for the abbreviation of message storage in all handlers.
-This will ensure the same interface to call message storages.
+- I suggest using the `msgs` name for the abbreviation of messages storage in all handlers.
+This will ensure the same interface to call them.

 ### Docs & tests & CI

 - I configured default pylint checkers.
 Aioplate has a full coverage of docstrings.
   In some cases, writing docstrings is unnecessary, and you can disable this checker.
-- I don't write unit tests for bot & aiogram logic.
-Only for business-logic.
+- I don't write unit tests for bot UI & logic.
   But up to you.
 Some people want to have 100% test coverage, and I have nothing against them.

 ## Contribution